Alex Walker & Daniel O’Toole, Anti-lens, 2023, National Photography Prize 2024, MAMA. Image Jeremy Weihrauch 5345.jpeg

 Read the exhibition text by Karl Halliday here

-Documentation by Daniel O’Toole and Sebastian Kaney
+Blindside documentation by Daniel O’Toole and Sebastian Kaney